 Just like Santiago roams around places tirelessly to find the treasure, readers do also flow with him.
 However, there is a key message that rises very clearly.
 That is, the boy’s stoic perception towards the treasure.
-He hasn’t been depicted hungry for wealth.
-Unlike several treasure-hunt tales, he often seems satisfied, content with what he achieves at different stages of the story.
-The boy’s stance leaves us to introspect our lives and forces us to rethink the way we pursue wealth and materials.
+He hasn’t been depicted as hungry for wealth.
+Unlike several treasure-hunt tales, he often seems satisfied and contented with what he achieves at different stages of the story.
+The boy’s stance leaves us to introspect about our lives and forces us to rethink the way we pursue wealth and materials.

 Further, in the narrative, Coelho has woven several motifs, myths, symbols and cultural/social milieu like a supreme master.
 He seems to unleash and control the characters dexterously, maybe, to leave readers additional food for thought.
 Most of the characters mean something– literally and allegorically.

 Having met an old man, he embarks upon a life-changing journey that takes him away from his land, across the sea, among strange people and into the desert.
 At the end of the story, the boy is able to find the treasure he was running after.
 The treasure which he unearthed under the Sycamore tree in the abandoned church, from where the story begins.
 But the readers should not be led into believing that the true treasure, which he found at the end of the story and for which he chased the distance to the Pyramids of Giza, was the box of gold and silver coins.
 Instead, the true treasure was the entire journey of being an alchemist for which he faced difficult, life-threatening situations and discovered the soul of the world by learning a common language that transcends the barriers of letters and scripts.
 It is the language of the heart, which helps the boy find the true spirit of the world.
 The true treasure, which the boy discovers and which the readers rejoice, does not lie in the box but in living the journey and achieving the state of being an alchemist.